XrizZ/GLFontRenderer/README.md

 ![Demo Project Screenshot](Documentation/SDFComparison.png "Screenshot from the Demo project.")

 # Changelog
+- May 6th 2020: GetWidthOfString() function now can take kernings into consideration, its disabled by default though for performance reasons
 - April 30th 2020: fixed a bug with colors in single channel SDFs, added SDF comparison
 - April 29th 2020: replaced the direct mode GL calls with modern GL and appropriate shaders - roughly the same performance as before with direct mode and Display Lists - but more appropriate for modern applications.
 - April 22nd 2020: added support for XML format .fnt files, added multi SDF support, added support for PNG file type textures